Maria Steen: 2025 Irish presidential election

 In August 2025, Steen confirmed her intention to seek nominations to contest the 2025 Irish presidential election as an independent candidate.
 Irish Times columnist Fintan O'Toole stated that he would not personally vote for Steen, but argued that Irish democracy would benefit from having her on the ballot and in the presidential debates as an "able, articulate and patently sincere advocate for the conservative side".
 He encouraged independent members of the Oireachtas to nominate her.
 Aontú pledged to help her seek a nomination from county councils, but no candidate achieved the required support of four county councils for the first time since 1990.
 In attempting to gain the required 20 nominations from members of the Oireachtas, Steen secured support from seven independent TDs (Paul Gogarty, Marian Harkin, Danny Healy-Rae, Michael Healy-Rae, Mattie McGrath, Carol Nolan, and Gillian Toole), four Independent Ireland TDs (Michael Collins, Michael Fitzmaurice, Richard O'Donoghue, and Ken O'Flynn), and two Aontú TDs (Paul Lawless and Peadar Tóibín).
 She also secured nominations from Aontú senator Sarah O'Reilly and independent senators Joe Conway, Sharon Keogan, Aubrey McCarthy, and Rónán Mullen.
-She received 18 nominations by the deadline of noon on 24 September but conceded defeat after falling two nominations short of qualifying for the ballot.
+She received 18 nominations by the deadline of noon on 24 September but conceded defeat after falling two short of qualifying for the ballot.

 At a press briefing to make a statement about her failed presidential bid, Steen carried a luxury Hermès handbag which was estimated to cost between €10,000 and €40,000.
 This was met with negative commentary in the press and on social media, with Steen admitting that she did it deliberately "to expose the hypocrisy of the left who don’t love the poor; they just hate the rich.”
 Brendan O'Connor claimed that Steen "wants freedom of speech and democracy.
 But she’s not happy when the consequences of it go against her."
-Miriam Lord described Steen as "whingeing".
+Miriam Lord described her as "whingeing".

 Steen became involved in a public row with Senator Michael McDowell, claiming that he had declined to nominate her due to a disagreement the previous year about which of them would appear on RTÉ Television to debate Micheál Martin over the 2024 constitutional referendums.
 McDowell denied Steen's claims and described her as a "divisive person".
 The pair accused each other of defamation.
 McDowell went on to write an opinion piece for The Irish Times where he explained that he "would not propose a candidate for the presidency to whose election I was opposed."
 Stating that he had always been "consistently liberal on social and economic matters", he noted his opposition to Steen's anti-abortion views and said that her election as president "would have been divisive and a step backwards for the kind of Ireland I believe in".